What is MQTT? A Complete Guide for Beginners

 The Central Role of the MQTT Broker

-The MQTT Broker is the heart of the system.
+The MQTT Broker is the heart and brain of the system.
 It is a central server responsible for receiving all messages from publishing clients and routing them to the correct subscribing clients.
 It manages client connections, handles security, and ensures reliable message delivery based on the rules of the protocol.

 - For a comprehensive overview of broker functionalities, read our Deep Dive into the MQTT Broker.